joefroh/JetsDiscordBot/README.md

 Once everything is building properly, copy `config.json.sample` to `config.json` and fill in your bot token.

 ## Feature Requests
-* Goal Horn (with configurable delay) - Investigating
+* Goal Horn (with configurable delay) - In Progress
 * Team Stats Functions